camcomia/mlpti_upd/README.md

 - Ensure all input files are in the correct format before running the scripts.
 - Refer to the comments in each script for additional configuration options.

+## Acknowledgments

+This project makes use of code and ideas from:
+**Azouri, D., Abadi, S., Mansour, Y. et al.** *Harnessing machine learning to guide phylogenetic-tree search algorithms*.
+Nat Commun 12, 1983 (2021). https://doi.org/10.1038/s41467-021-22073-8

+Original scripts and supplementary materials are available at: [https://osf.io/b8aqj/](https://osf.io/b8aqj/)

+We gratefully acknowledge the use of their scripts as part of the foundation for our implementation.

 ## Contact
 For questions or issues, please contact the repository maintainer.